JacksonBurns/fastprop/paper/paper.md

 <!-- Graphical Abstract Goes Here -->

+# TODO
+ - re-run QM9 benchmark with 3 repetitions
+ - re-run QM8 with 3 repetitions and scaffold, update table too with these results
+ - re-run _all_ benchmarks to ensure the results included here are with the latest version of `fastprop` (and indicate this version of `fastprop` in the benchmark methods section).
+ - include the time needed to generate descriptors in this as a separate value from the training time
+ - change ESOL to reference against the UniMol paper, or else re-run the CMPNN with repetitions (and Chemprop)
+ - FreeSolv: keep the comparison to DeepDelta, but use the correct performance number (the one with property differences instead of absolutes).
+Use another point of comparison for absolute prediction, probably UniMol.
+ - consider adding the delta_fubrain study
+ - run chemprop on the HIV dataset, but as multiclass instead of binary
+ - re-run the CMPNN and chemprop on SIDER with a holdout set to get a more honest result
+ - decide where to report times

 # Abstract
 Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).